Counseling Resources for Parents

 Information for students, parents and educators

 Bullying, by definition, is unwanted, aggressive behavior among school-age children that involves a real or perceived power imbalance.
-The behavior is repeated, or has the potential to be repeated, over time.
+The behavior is repeated over time.
 The bully and victim may have serious, lasting problems, such as depression or anxiety.

 Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.